Table of Contents

 What is an Escrow Account?

-An escrow account is a special kind of account that holds money or assets until certain conditions are met by the parties involved in the transaction.
+An escrow account holds money or assets until certain conditions are met by the parties involved in a transaction.

 In India, escrow accounts are used for real estate, digital lending, e-commerce, digital marketplaces, online gaming and more.
 Escrow accounts significantly reduce the risk of non-payment or counterparty risks.